fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Sql/v1.0.12/Get-AzureRmSqlCapability.md

 ```

 ## DESCRIPTION
-The **Get-AzureRmSqlCapability** cmdlet gets the ssSDS capabilities available on the current subscription for a region.
+The **Get-AzureRmSqlCapability** cmdlet gets the Azure SQL Database capabilities available on the current subscription for a region.
 If you specify the *ServerVersionName*, *EditionName*, or *ServiceObjectiveName* parameters, this cmdlet returns the specified values and their predecessors.

 ## EXAMPLES